timothydc/laravel-lightspeed-retail-api/README.md

 ```

-The after attribute will be empty on the last page and the 'before' attribute will be empty on the first page.
+The 'after' attribute will be empty on the last page and the 'before' attribute will be empty on the first page.
-This is the same as the 'next' and 'previous' attributes as described in the [Pagination API documantion](https://developers.lightspeedhq.com/retail/introduction/pagination/)
+This is the same as the 'next' and 'previous' attributes as described in the [Pagination API documentation](https://developers.lightspeedhq.com/retail/introduction/pagination/)

 ---